UMF vs MGO

 Authentic Manuka Honey Grading Systems

-Ah, UMF—these three letters are often the first thing you'll see when you're eyeing a jar of Mānuka Honey.
-But what do they really mean?
+These three letters are often the first thing you'll see when you're eyeing a jar of Mānuka Honey.
+But what do they mean?
 UMF, or Unique Mānuka Factor, is more than just a label; it's a quality assurance mark that tells you you're getting genuine, high-quality Manuka Honey from New Zealand.

 What is UMF?